JesseWK100/my-summative-portfolio/README.md

 - Explore detailed descriptions of my completed projects.
 - Send me a message via the contact form.

-To access the live version, visit: GitHub Pages Link
+To access the live version, visit: https://github.com/JesseWK100/my-summative-portfolio

 Responsive Design
 This portfolio is built to provide an optimal viewing experience across all devices: